 With a cheerful nature and affinity for – well – just about everyone, they are very intelligent, very compact, and get on famously with children, strangers, and other household pets.

-However, they were bred to be a companion dog.
+They were bred to be a companion dog.

 Highly sensitive and eager to please, the Havanese is easy to train but can get hurt feelings rather quickly.

 It is best to use a gentle and loving hand with this delicate breed.
 Reward-based training methods will suit him well.

 All he wants in life is to make you happy.